The importance of thorough TPP checking under PSD2

 A third party provider (TPP) is an entity that can access an online transacting payment account to provide either payment initiation services or account information services to an account holder.

 It is an entity identified by the second Payment Services Directive (PSD2) regulation which aims to improve “the level playing field for payment service providers (including new players)”.
 Under PSD2, financial institutions must provide TPPs with access to their customers’ online payment accounts.
-This enables TPPs – which are not traditional financial institutions, but instead include fintechs, merchants, or other types of payment providers – to access a customer’s financial data or funds through an Application Programming Interface (API).
+This enables TPPs – which are not traditional financial institutions, but instead fintechs, merchants, or other types of payment providers – to access a consumer or business’s financial data or funds through an Application Programming Interface (API).

-The introduction of TPPs has resulted in an increase in new competitive companies and innovative financial products meaning that consumers no longer have to rely on their primary bank for the provision of all their financial services and products.
+The introduction of TPPs has brought in a new breed of competitive companies and innovative financial products meaning that consumers and businesses no longer have to rely on their primary bank for the provision of all their financial services and products.

-PSD2 aims to make the EU payments market accessible to companies offering consumer and/or business-oriented payment services through the use of APIs to access online transacting payment accounts.
-There are three types of services that TPPs can be regulated to provide:
+PSD2 opened up the EU payments market to companies offering consumer and/or business-oriented payment services through the use of APIs to access online transacting payment accounts.
+There were three types of services defined:

 Customers have a legal right to use payment initiation services and account information services provided by TPPs with respect to certain payment accounts.
-Financial institutions, therefore, must allow TPPs access to these payment accounts (with the customer’s ‘explicit’ consent) through either their customer-facing interface (as modified) or a “dedicated interface” (e.g. API).
+Financial institutions, therefore, must allow TPPs access to these payment accounts (with the customer’s ‘explicit’ consent) through a dedicated API interface.

 However, no legal agreement between the two parties is required before access is granted.
 This means that financial institutions might not know who the third party is and have no pre-existing arrangement with them.
-Furthermore, they are legally obliged to offer instant access to their accounts unless they believe that the TPP is fraudulent or not authorised for the transaction.
+Furthermore, they are legally obliged to offer instant access to their accounts unless they believe that the request is fraudulent or the TPP is not authorised to make the transaction.

-To discover whether a TPP is fraudulent or not authorised for the requested transaction is not a simple process.
+To discover whether a request is fraudulent or the TPP is unauthorised for the requested transaction is not a simple process.

-There has been a net increase of over 300 new fintech TPP companies since September 2019, though the gross increase is closer to 400 – due to TPPs having their license withdrawn or losing permissions for various reasons.
-These reasons include mergers and acquisitions, business failure, legal name changes, bankruptcy, and modifications to offered services.
-As the ecosystem has matured, these changes are happening with greater frequency – which means that financial institutions must make more of an effort to check that a TPP is authorised in real time for any given transaction.
+Between September 2019 and June 2024, over 120 TPPs lost their regulatory permissions for various reasons, encompassing mergers, acquisitions, business failures, legal name changes, bankruptcy, and modifications to offered services.
+As the ecosystem has matured, these changes are happening with greater frequency.
+None of these changes are reflected in an eIDAS certificate which means that financial institutions must prioritise the checking of a TPP’s status in real time for any given transaction.

 There are three steps to checking the validity of a TPP: identification, authentication, and authorisation.